chrisnellis/resume/readme.md

-This repo generates my resume by using [HackMyResume](https://github.com/hacksalot/HackMyResume), and uses a slightly customized copy of the [jsonresume Flat theme](https://www.npmjs.com/package/jsonresume-theme-flat).
+This repo generates my resume website and PDF using [HackMyResume](https://github.com/hacksalot/HackMyResume).
+For my website, I use the [Mocha Responsive theme](https://www.npmjs.com/package/jsonresume-theme-mocha-responsive), and for the PDF, I use a slightly modified version of the [Onepage-ds theme](https://www.npmjs.com/package/jsonresume-theme-onepage-ds)

-Github's CI tracks changes and builds the resume files whenever the source document changes.
+I use Github's Workflow to update my PDF and Webpage on changes to the `resume.json` file in the `src` folder.

 Build status: